This course is included in the 2020 Ultimate Productivity Bundle, which features 73 items that are designed to help

 By the end of this course, you'll know all you need to in order to customize your digital journal into more than just a one-time journaling experience.

 -> No more scrambling to find that long-lost sticky note with your students' requested appointment times listed out.

 -> No more buying a new bullet journal after you run out of pages again and again (your wallet will thank you, even if your notebook collection starts feeling lonely).

-As the journal is a customizable PDF with over 30+ templates, you'll find that it can be used in even more ways than just keeping track of your teaching and/or academia-related notes.
+As the journal is a customizable PDF with over 30+ templates, you'll find that it can be used to organize so many aspects of your life!

 *Want to see what the journal and 30+ templates look like before you buy?
 Check out the free preview video linked below ("A Look Inside Your Journal").*